 Fortunately, I’m not selling anything.
 This tool is free; it’s called negotiation.

-In the United States, we don’t haggle over prices as is commonplace in other cultures.
+In the United States, you don’t haggle over prices as is commonplace in other cultures.
 But even in a fixed-price society, opportunities for negotiation abound.
 I asked my focus group for positive results they’ve achieved through negotiating.
 Here’s just a sample:

 - I’ve had fees lowered or removed from bank accounts.